7 tests × 8 camping tents

 I bought all the tents in this review with my own savings, and the total amount I spent was $3,532.
 This allows me to test them as objectively as possible, without needing to censor anything I say about them.

-I also test each tent for at least a week (sometimes more, especially if I really like the tent), gathering all the data that you’ve seen above.
+I spent about 2 months testing these 8 tents, and at least a week with each one (sometimes more, especially if I really like the tent), gathering all the data that you’ve seen above.

 Similar Posts